 Other signals you are an employee are that your employer:

-- gives you the tools to do the job
+- gives you the tools and equipment to do the job

-- provides statutory sick pay and paid maternity/ paternity leave
+- provides statutory sick pay and paid family leave

 - provides you with paid holiday.

 If one or more of these things don’t apply to you, you may be self-employed or a worker.
 If you aren’t sure, you can check with who you work for.
 You can also seek advice.

 Am I a worker?

 - do casual work and are not offered regular or guaranteed hours

 - are not usually required to be available for work but you have to complete the work you agree to do

 - have a contract with a company to do work or provide services personally.
 In return you are paid or given more work.
 The company cannot be your own company, or one of your customers or clients.
 As long as that contract is in place, the company has to provide you work

 - are expected to do the work in most cases i.e. you cannot send someone else to do the work for you.